ManuelVillarVitoria/JS-HigherOrderFunctions-ArrayMethods-CarFinder/README.md

 _- .some()._

+_2.-Displaying the array's cars with all their propierties in the HTML ,of the "buscador.html" template._

+_3.-Selecting the form inputs for the filtering._

+_4.-Displaying the cars filtered by brand, by year, minimum and maximum price, doors,transmissions and by colour in the HTML._

+_5.-Displaying the alert message in the HTML._

-_All this dynamically through Javascript using DOM._
+_All this dynamically through Javascript using DOM and functional programming with Higher Order Functions._

 ### Settings 🔧